remix-run/react-router/docs/hooks/use-navigation.md

 ## `navigation.formMethod`

-Any POST, PUT, PATCH, or DELETE navigation that started from a `<Form></Form>` or `useSubmit` will have form's submission method value available in `navigation.formMethod`.
+Any POST, PUT, PATCH, or DELETE navigation that started from a `<Form>` or `useSubmit` will have form's submission method value available in `navigation.formMethod`.

 In the case of a GET form submission, `navigation.formMethod` will be empty